Skip to main content

 Anthropic

-Coding workflows, connectors, safety posture, and compute partnerships under physical capacity and governance constraints.
+Broad Sonnet 5 deployment, coding workflows, connectors, and release-gate dynamics under physical capacity constraints.

-The reading is accelerating but not yet disruptive.
-These developments would justify a higher score.
+Capability pace is accelerating but not yet disruptive.
+These developments would justify a stronger qualitative assessment.

 Threshold Trigger